 A second strand of research provides extensive empirical evidence from rigorous evaluations regarding the effectiveness of early interventions—both smaller-scale model programs and large scale ones implemented at the national, state, and local levels.
 A third component is the mounting evidence base regarding the economic returns from investments in high-quality early childhood programs, with benefits that accrue to program participants and to society as a whole.
 Indeed, investments in effective early childhood programs have been singled out for their economic development benefits in terms of their impact on the skills and productivity of the future workforce.”

-Click here to read more about the value of investing in early childhood education and development.
+Click here to read more about the value of investing in early childhood education and development with the Rand Report.